-The Complainant operates one of the largest retail pharmacy chains in the US, with approximately 9 000 retail stores.
+The Complainant operates one of the largest retail pharmacy chains in the United States, with approximately 9,000 retail stores.
 The Complainant provides pharmacy and healthcare-related services through thousands of retail drugstores, including prescription medicine refills, on-site pharmacy services, vaccinations, and immunizations.

-The Complainant also provides pharmacy and healthcare-related services through its <walgreens.com> domain name since 1995.
+The Complainant also provides pharmacy and healthcare-related services through its <walgreens.com>domain name since 1995.

-The Complainant is the owner of several registered trademarks on the term "WALGREENS" in many jurisdictions throughout the world (the "WALGREENS Trademarks"), including:
+The Complainant is the owner of several registered trademarks for WALGREENS in many jurisdictions throughout the world (the "WALGREENS Trademarks"), including:

-- U.S. word trademark WALGREENS registration no. 1057249, registered on January 25, 1977, and regularly renewed, in class 42;

-- U.S. word trademark WALGREENS registration no. 2077524, registered on July 8, 1997, and regularly renewed, in class 42;

-- U.S. word trademark WALGREENS registration no. 2096551, registered on September 16, 1997, and regularly renewed, in classes 3, 5, 9, 10, 11, 21, 25 and 42;

-- U.S. trademark WALGREENS SPECIALTY PHARMACY registration no. 3456190, registered on July 1, 2008, in class 35;

-- U.S. trademark Dalgreeus registration no. 3303249, registered on October 2, 2007, in class 35; and

-- International trademark WALGREENS registration no. 1100522, registered on August 19, 2011, in class 42.
+- the United States word trademark WALGREENS Number 1057249, registered on January 25, 1977, and regularly renewed, in class 42; - the United States word trademark WALGREENS Number 2077524, registered on July 8, 1997, and regularly renewed, in class 42; - the United States word trademark WALGREENS Number 2096551, registered on September 16, 1997, and regularly renewed, in classes 3, 5, 8, 9, 10, 11, 16, 21, 25, 29, 30, and 42; - the United States trademark WALGREENS SPECIALTY PHARMACY Number 3456190, registered on July 1, 2008, in class 35; - the United States trademark Walgreens Number 3303249, registered on October 2, 2007, in class 35: - the international trademark WALGREENS Number 1100522, registered on August 19, 2011, in class 42.

-The Disputed Domain Name was registered on September 12, 2022, and, resolved to rotating content, including an English-language Rakuten webpage offering coupons and promo codes, a blank webpage, and a webpage with fake virus warnings and pop-up malware (the "Respondent's Website").
+The Disputed Domain Name was registered on February 19, 2005.
+At the time of the Complaint, it resolved to rotating content, including an English-language Rakuten webpage offering coupons and promotion codes, a webpage with fake virus warnings and pop-up malware and a webpage containing links to third parties' websites (the "Respondent's Website").